Understanding Motions To Revoke Probation (MRP) In Texas

 - Failing drug tests

-- Failing to complete required drug/ DWI classes
+- Failing to complete required drug/DWI classes

-- Not completing required community service
+- Not completing the required community service

 If your probation officer or prosecutor files a motion to revoke probation (MRP), a warrant will be issued for your arrest.
 However, you have a right to fight the motion and ask that your probation be reinstated.
-At Mingledorff Law Firm, our experienced criminal defense lawyers can guide you through the process and help you avoid jail time whenever possible.
+At Mingledorff Law, our experienced criminal defense lawyers can guide you through the process and help you avoid jail time whenever possible.

-You Can Fight Motions To Revoke Probation — And Win
+You Can Fight Motions To Revoke Probation

 If your probation is at risk, it is important to act quickly to secure the representation you need.
 You have very limited time to respond to an MRP, and a proven criminal defense attorney can help you use that time wisely to protect your probation and maximize your chances of success.

 Our law firm offers flexible scheduling, immediate appointments and payment plans so you can seek the help you need when you need it most.
-To arrange your free initial consultation and begin protecting your rights, please contact us online or call our office in West Houston's Energy Corridor today at 281-810-9721.
+To arrange your free initial consultation and to begin protecting your rights, please contact us online or call our office in West Houston’s Energy Corridor today at 281-810-9721.